fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-03-05】[Azure / azure\-sdk\-for\-rust](https://github.com/Azure/azure-sdk-for-rust) - This repository is for the active development of the Azure SDK for Rust  For consumers of the SDK we recommend visiting Docs rs and looking up the docs for any of libraries in the SDK
 * 【2025-03-04】[ethangreen\-dev / lovely\-injector](https://github.com/ethangreen-dev/lovely-injector) - A runtime lua injector for games built with LÖVE
 * 【2025-03-03】[vnt-dev / vnt](https://github.com/vnt-dev/vnt) - An efficient VPN. 简便高效的异地组网、内网穿透工具
 * 【2025-03-01】[gauge-sh / tach](https://github.com/gauge-sh/tach) - A Python tool to visualize + enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust